andyblomfelt/thefracturesoffel/content/(1) Part 1 - Port Almasha/III. Shadows and Scars.md

 Tiyeme, his face pale, turned and offered a panicked, unconvincing smile.
 "Oh, nothing at all, the map is ready!
 Let's join the others."
 He started to walk away.

 "You're hiding something," Ewan said, his voice flat and unyielding.
-The words hung in the air.
-The rain outside seemed to stop completely.
+The words seemed to stop time, waiting for someone to admit defeat first.

-"Oh nothing at all, the map is ready!
-Let's join the others."
-He started walking off.

-"You're hiding something" Ewan said, unmoving.
-Tiyeme stopped in his tracks.
-The two looked at each other for a moment, unsure of how to proceed.

-He slowly turned around, unfolding the note to hide the parts he knew would hurt Ewan the most.
-Ewan's eyes reflected something unrecognizable to Tiyeme.
-It was as if his eyes were on fire.
+Tiyeme slowly turned around, unfolding the note to hide the parts he knew would hurt Ewan the most.
+The words "Paladins of Calbraithe" reflected in his eyes like fire.
+His hand shot out to grab the note.

-His hand shot out to grab the note, not in aggression, but in a desperate need for truth.
-The name of his brother started back at him, tauntingly.
+Duncan's name echoed through the silence.
 Ewan’s face hardened, and left without a word.